Bookmap Knowledge Base

 How can I switch between ETH-USD and BTC-USD workspaces?

-If you install Multibook with version 7.3, you can easily switch between ETH-USD and BTC-USD default workspaces.
-Just go to File menu → Open workspace and select the workspace you need.
+If you install Multibook with version 7.3 or higher, you can easily switch between ETH-USD and BTC-USD default workspaces.
+Just go to File menu → Open workspace, and select the workspace you need.

 scrnsht